-For our evaluation, we compare the performance of all the methods for a range of samples by running the algorithm 10 times and reporting the mean for each evaluation metric.
+In this section we evaluate our approach on the datasets listed in Table 2.
+For each package, we compare the performance of all the methods for a range of samples by running the algorithm 10 times and reporting the mean for each evaluation metric.
 We evaluate Reliabuild by comparing the Bayesian model and the Wisdom model against Random Selection.
 In Random Selection, the configurations are selected uniformly at random from the database.

-6.1 Evaluation of Build Configuration Selection
+5.1 Evaluation of Build Configuration Selection